TheOdinProject/curriculum/nodeJS/authentication/session_based_authentication.md

 });
 ```

 What's going on here?
 First we have our route for rendering the login page.
 In our `POST` route, we query our db for the submitted username.
-If the username exists *and* the submitted password matches, we serialize the user ID to the session data then redirect to the homepage (if you've never seen `?.` before, check out [optional chaining](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Optional_chaining)).
+If the username exists *and* the submitted password matches, we serialize the user ID to the session data, save the session, then redirect to the homepage (if you've never seen `?.` before, check out [optional chaining](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Optional_chaining)).
 Express-session automatically sets the cookie and attaches it to the response.

 If there is no matching username/password combo, we render the login page again with an error message.
 Note that we cannot serialize the user ID to `req.session.id` because [`req.session.id` is already used for the session's own ID](http://expressjs.com/en/resources/middleware/session.html#reqsessionid).